coillarach/SET09102/assessment/interview.md

 means in the context of software engineering.
-There are informal explanations that refer to some of the non-functional characteristics of software systems such as *security*, *maintainability*, etc. If you want to use these concepts in your explanation, you should be prepared to explain what they mean, to provide examples and discuss their implications for personal and team-oriented development processes and procedures.
+There are informal explanations that refer to some of the non-functional characteristics of software systems such as *security*, *maintainability*, etc. If you want to use these concepts in your explanation, you should be prepared to explain what they mean, to provide examples and discuss the characteristics of code that enhance them.

 There are also formal definitions of quality that can be found in the relevant standards documents.
-If you want to make reference to these definitions, you should be prepared to explain the source of the standard (e.g. international standards organisation, industry consortium, etc.), and to discuss their implications for development processes and tool adoption.
+If you want to make reference to these definitions, you should be prepared to explain the source of the standard (e.g. international standards organisation, industry consortium, etc.), and to discuss their impact on the way application code is written and structured.

 <details>
 <summary>Relevant notes sections</summary>